Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Introduction

-where $q_0,q$ will be defined in \eqref{eq:DavBir:Shorcuts} and $u(P) = \log(P+\mathrm{e})^2$.
-In the next steps we show that on the first range the mass of the real part is highly concentrated.
+and $u(P) < \alpha$, where $q_0,q$ will be defined in \eqref{eq:DavBir:Shorcuts} and $u(P) = \log(P+\mathrm{e})^2$.
+First we show that on the first range the mass of the real part is highly concentrated.
 In fact, since $\alpha$ is `very small', van der Corput's lemma can be applied and shows that this part is at least as large as the volume of the restricted hyperbolic shell

-In comparison, the second and fourth range of the integral is negligible.
-Consequently the mass contained in the third range - which we will also call $\calJ$ - has to be of the order of the volume of \eqref{def:volume_restriced} and hence the contribution is `large' as well when integrating the absolute value of the product $S_1,\ldots,S_d$, see Lemma \ref{lemma:BirDav:Lemma7}.
+In comparison, the second and fourth range of the integral are negligible.
+Consequently the mass contained in the third range - which we will call $\calJ$ - has to be of the order of the volume of \eqref{def:volume_restriced} and hence the integral over $\calJ$ is `large' as well when integrating the absolute value of the product $S_1,\ldots,S_d$, see Lemma \ref{lemma:BirDav:Lemma7}.
 Moreover, it remains `large', even if we restrict ourselves to a subregion (called $\calF$) of $\calJ$, where all factors $S_1,\dots,S_d$ are uniformly `large' (see Corollary \ref{corollary:BirDav:MeasureF}).

 The second step consists in finding an upper and a lower bound for the number $N_j$ of specific rational approximants $(x_i,y_i)$ of $q_i \alpha$ in this subregion of the integral.
 As in Birch and Davenport \cite{birch-davenport:1958b}, it is convenient to consider those parts of this subregion, where for each $i =1,\ldots,d$ both quantities $S_i(\alpha)$ and $y_i$ are all of the same magnitude independent of $\alpha$.
-More precisely, we may use a dyadic decomposition of $\calF$ into $\ll \log(P)^{2d}$ parts and restrict ourselves to one of these sets, say $\calG$, where the integral over $\calG$ remains `large' (see Lemma \ref{lemma:BirDav:Lemma11}).
-The lower bound for $N_i$ can be established by a standard applications of Weyl's inequality, see Corollary \ref{lemma:BirDav:Lemma12}.
-To establish an upper bound, we shall prove on $\calG$ that $d-k$ fractions $x_i y_d/y_i x_d$ are independent of $\alpha$ (see Lemma \ref{lemma:BirDav:Lemma15}), where $k \in \{0,1,2,3\}$ depends on the size of $\beta$ and the order of magnitude of $S_{k+1},\dots, S_{d}$ (prior to that, we have already rearranged $S_1,\ldots,S_d$ in a certain way, compare \eqref{ordering_T_j}).
-Here $S_{k+1},\dots,S_{d}$ show a rigid behaviour as in the rational case.
-Indeed, the previous observation gives rise to a factorization of $x_i$ and $y_i$ as
+This can be achieved by using a localization argument, i.e.\ we use a dyadic decomposition of $\calF$ into $\ll \log(P)^{2d}$ parts.
+In particular, we can restrict ourselves to one of these sets, say $\calG$, where the integral over $\calG$ remains `large' (see Lemma \ref{lemma:BirDav:Lemma11}).